ethereum-optimism/optimism/specs/honest-challenger-fdg.md

 The Honest Challenger has two primary duties:

-1. Challenge invalid outputs by either creating new FDGs or supporting existing ones that aim to delete such outputs.
+1. Support valid root claims in Fault Dispute Games.
-2. Contest root claims in FDGs that seek to remove valid outputs.
+2. Dispute invalid root claims in Fault Dispute Games.

-The honest challenger monitors the `L2OutputOracle` to identify invalid proposals and scans the `DisputeGameFactory` contract to find on-going FDGs.
+The honest challenger polls the `DisputeGameFactory` contract for new and on-going Fault Dispute Games.
-For verifying the legitimacy of proposed outputs and FDG claims, it relies on a synced, trusted rollup node as well as a trace provider (ex: [Cannon](./cannon-fault-proof-vm.md)).
+For verifying the legitimacy of claims, it relies on a synced, trusted rollup node as well as a trace provider (ex: [Cannon](./cannon-fault-proof-vm.md)).
 The trace provider must be configured with the [ABSOLUTE_PRESTATE](./fault-dispute-game.md#execution-trace) of the FDG being interacted with to generate the traces needed to make truthful claims.

-## L2OutputOracle Responses

-When a new output is proposed to the `L2OutputOracle`, the honest challenger has a binary decision to make:

-1. If the trusted node agrees with the output, take no action.
-A `FaultDisputeGame` is designed to prove that a proposed output root is incorrect and consequently, to delete it.
-Therefore, an honest challenger will not create a dispute game that challenges an output root that its trusted node agrees with.
-2. If the trusted node disagrees, create a new `FaultDisputeGame` via the `DisputeGameFactory`.
-In contrast to the above, an honest challenger aims to delete any output roots that its trusted node disagrees with in order to claim the bond attached to it.
-The honest challenger assumes that their rollup node is synced to the canonical state and that the fault proof program is correct, so it is willing to put its money on the line to counter any faults.

 ## FDG Responses